brianhouse/braid/docs/content.md

 # BRAID

 Braid is a single-import module for Python 3 that comprises a musical notation system, livecoding framework, and sequencer for monophonic MIDI synths.
 Its emphasis is on interpolation, polyrhythms, phasing, and entrainment.

+Braid can be downloaded from its [GitHub repository](https://github.com/brianhouse/braid).

+It is developed by [Brian House](http://brianhouse.net).

+## Contents

 1. [Goals](#goals)
 1. [Tutorial](#tutorial)